Introduction

 Once early potatoes, peas, broad beans, lettuce, radish or other quick crops come out, you can often reuse that space.
 Add compost if needed, water the bed well, then sow or plant something suitable for the month.

-Good follow-on choices might include:
+Good follow-on choices include:

 - Salad leaves after early potatoes